HomeBlogOSHA Hearing Conservation Recordkeeping: What to Keep and for How Long

 • Background sound pressure levels in the audiometric test room

-• Audiometric threshold results for each ear at each tested frequency
+• Audiometric threshold results for each ear at each tested frequency (500, 1000, 2000, 3000, 4000, 6000 Hz)

-▶ Bottom line: A record that contains only threshold results without the required administrative fields is incomplete under 1910.95(m)(2) and may be challenged during inspection or litigation.
+▶ Bottom line: A record that contains only threshold results without the other required administrative fields is incomplete under 1910.95(m)(2) and may be challenged during inspection or litigation.

 Employee access rights